lliicassie/Mazzy-Star-Lyrics-Corpus-and-Annotation/README.md

 ## Corpus

-This is a corpus containing all lyrics of Mazzy Star's albums.
+This is a corpus containing all the lyrics of Mazzy Star's albums.

 Mazzy Star is an American alternative rock band.

 The language of the corpus is English.

-It consistds of txt files, metadata csv files, metadata and linguistic annotation csv files, and preprocess and annotation process codes on a Jupyternotebook file.
+It consists of metadata csv files, metadata and linguistic annotation csv files, and preprocess and annotation process codes on a Jupyternotebook file.

 Metadata and data sources are <https://www.azlyrics.com/m/mazzystar.html> and <https://genius.com/artists/Mazzy-star>

-If there is any missing items, please provide me with information.
-I will supple as soon as possible.
+If there are any missing items, please provide me with the information.
+I will supply as soon as possible.

-The corpus may be updated in the future if Mazzy Star realse new creations.
+The corpus may be updated in the future if Mazzy Star realise new creations.

 ## Target Audience

 Mazzy Star fans

-Researchers in the field of linguistic, music,culture analysis, literature, media, .etc
+Researchers in the field of linguistics, music, culture analysis, literature, media, .etc

 ## Intended Use